 School and Education of Children in ancient Rome

 Throughout the history of ancient Rome, schooling and education of children was left to the parents’ discretion.
+If any teaching was provided, the girls might be taught by their mother and the boys by their father.
+As Roman dominions grew, the level of literacy improved through increased urbanisation, wealth and access to teachers.
+However this would have been mostly for the Patricians/rich famiies who could afford to pay for it.
+It is likely that overall the rate of literacy would not have been above 15%, although many people may have had sufficient notions of written text to understand public signs.
 By and large basic education involved some notions of reading and writing as well as some simple arithmetic.
 The twelve tablets of law were learnt off by heart.

 In the earliest times the child’s learning was left to the parents but it increasingly became a province of the mothers and eventually of specifically appointed slaves.
 There were no public schools other than some loosely organised sessions usually run by freed slaves (liberti).